 Fall is a beautiful time everywhere, but especially in the mountains of Virginia.
 Each weekend in September and October, you are sure to find Apple Butter Festivals, Fall Festivals, Wine Festivals, or a Music Festival somewhere in our state, and the Virginia Bloggers wanted to celebrate a little fall festival of our own.
 There are fifteen of us participating today, and our posts are all different.
-Some may choose to share what’s happening in their classrooms this fall, share a favorite fall recipe, show you a few pictures from local events, but we’ll all have a freebie for you to enjoy.
+Some may choose to share what’s happening in their classrooms this fall, share a favorite fall recipe, show you a few pictures from local events, but we’ll all have resources to highlight.

 When our kids were young, we really enjoyed heading up with our friends and camping in the orchard our friend owns.
 Picture the crazy kids running around having apple fights between the tents.
 This is after spending the day going through the corn maze, getting their faces painted, eating way too many sweets, and picking out pumpkins and apples.
 I didn’t have time to dig through our old pictures, so I am sharing a few from my friend, Ruth from last year’s festival.
 There is so much work that goes into these things, and there is always a huge crowd to enjoy it.
 In fact, “Pick Your Own” weekend is coming up, so I believe a trip is in order!